-Yes, Italian food is an absolute dream.
+Yes, Italian food is an absolute dream, and there are certain popular foods in Italy you just can’t leave without trying!
 Trying to replicate the feeling my taste buds and body had in Italy by dining at Stateside Italian restaurants has only left me unsatisfied and checking flight prices to hop my ass on a plane back to Europe.

 A lot of these dishes contained ingredients that I don’t normally care to eat, but if there’s a time to be adventurous with your appetite, it’s during travel.
 I had so much amazing food on my Italian vacation.
 Here’s a list of some of the popular foods in Italy you must try for yourself!
 Ready to indulge?

 This pasta dish’s main components are egg, cheese, pancetta, black pepper, olive oil, and garlic.
 My Couchsurfing host made this dish for me the first night I arrived in Rome.
 I’m not normally too into bacon, pancetta, or really, pork at all, but it is very evident that this makes the dish.
 The pasta was also tossed in grease from the pancetta for even more flavor.
 This dish is very popular in Italy, especially Rome.